thuy-n/bst-neuromaps/README.md

 # neuromaps as a Brainstorm plugin

 This repository serves to host the plugin to use [neuromaps](https://github.com/netneurolab/neuromaps) directly in [Brainstorm](https://neuroimage.usc.edu/brainstorm/).
-Extending the toolbox from Python to the Brainstorm MATLAB environment provides researchers worldwide with the newest cutting-edge neuroimaging tools in an intuitive point-and-click user environment.
+Extending the toolbox from Python to the Brainstorm MATLAB environment provides researchers worldwide with the newest cutting-edge neuroimaging tools in an intuitive point-and-click user environment, as part of an [Open Science](https://www.mcgill.ca/neuro/open-science) initiative.

 For this first iteration, we focused on the neurotransmitter receptors and transporters.
 Thirty different maps from the neuromaps toolbox were selected, covering nine different neurotransmitter systems: dopamine, norepinephrine, serotonin, acetylcholine, glutamate, GABA, histamine, cannabinoid, and opioid.
 These maps are sourced from open-access repositories, addressing the need for a comprehensive tool that integrates standardized analytic workflows for both surface and volumetric data.